 BREAKTHROUGH COMMUNITY SPORTS, Inc.

 Helen began her career in sport management as the first female Director of Intramural Sports at Catholic University.
 She is a lifelong advocate for encouraging people of all ages and abilities to play sports and is a leading expert in this area.
-She has competed in National tournaments in pickleball, tennis and basketball and also teaches and/or coaches in all three sports.
+She has competed in National tournaments in pickleball, tennis and basketball and has taught and coached in all three sports.
 She has organized and directed numerous pickleball tournaments and other sports events.
 She currently serves as the USA Pickleball Association’s District Ambassador for Northeast Virginia and Washington, D.C.
 She is passionate about using the power of sports to promote health and wellness and continues to be inspired by older adults who play sports.
 In 2013, Helen received a Master’s degree in Sport Management from The George Washington University.

 Ron has over 35 years of professional work experience in the public and private sectors, and national membership organizations in the areas of public policy, research, national program development and implementation, writing and editorial services.
 He retired from AARP where one of his projects was serving as the Race Organizer for the National Triathlon Race Series, the nation’s first and largest sprint triathlon and training program series for persons age 50+.
 Ron has over 35 years of experience playing and competing in a variety of sports including swimming, water polo, long distance open water ocean swimming and triathlons.
 He has extensive experience in organizing race events including national championships, regional and local competitions, and non-competitive community fitness events intended to increase physical activity among persons 50+ and encourage them to adapt healthy behaviors to ensure their ability to live life to the fullest.
 Ron received a Masters of Social Work (MSW) from the University of Buffalo.